soygul/js-api/README.md

 Extendable with custom routes and middleware.

 ## Quickstart
-Install the package in your project dir:
+Install the package in your project directory:

 ```bash
 npm install js-api